MetLifeLegalPlans/zygoat/README.md

 ## How does it work?

 `zygoat` is structured as a collection of _projects_ that contain a series of self-contained, dynamically resolved _steps_ that modify the generated project.
+There are currently 3 `project`s in `zygoat`:

+- `frontend` - creates + customizes a NextJS frontend
+- `backend` - created + customizes a Django backend
+- `finalize` - adds project-level configuration like `docker-compose.yml`, `Caddyfile`, `.editorconfig`, and so on

+Each project (under `zygoat/project/{name}`) contains a `steps` package.
 To add a new step, place a new `.py` file in the `steps` directory for the project.
 Here's an example step that installs [Ruff](https://github.com/astral-sh/ruff) as a dev dependency and copies a configuration file for it from our `resources` package.

 ```py
 # zygoat/projects/backend/steps/ruff.py